12.4. WAL Data Filtering and Buffering

 12.4.1.
 Filtering

-The mechanism by which the walsender decides whether to decode a WAL record and register it in the ReorderBuffer’s changes list operates as a multi-stage filtering gate.
+The walsender decides whether to decode a WAL record and register it in the ReorderBuffer’s changes list through a multi-stage filtering gate.

-Immediately discards WAL records belonging to databases other than the target database.
+The walsender immediately discards WAL records belonging to databases other than the target database. -

-Since version 15, table-level filtering is also performed before buffering.
-Changes to tables not included in a publication, or rows excluded by Row Filters, are skipped without being accumulated in the buffer.
+Since version 15, the walsender performs table-level filtering before buffering.
+It skips changes to tables not included in a publication and rows excluded by row filters without accumulating them in the buffer. -

 Only changes that successfully pass through all these gates are stored in the ReorderBuffer.

-Prior to version 15, the process was as follows:
+Prior to version 15, the process operated as follows:

-In these versions, table-level filtering was evaluated lazily.
-Consequently, the ReorderBuffer consumed memory unnecessarily by accumulating changes that would eventually be discarded at commit time.
+In these versions, the walsender evaluated table-level filtering lazily.
+Consequently, the ReorderBuffer consumed memory unnecessarily by accumulating changes that were eventually discarded at commit time.

 12.4.2.
 WAL Data Buffering

-To understand how the walsender reconstructs logical changes from raw WAL data, the buffering process is examined through a practical transaction interleaving scenario.
+To understand how the walsender reconstructs logical changes from raw WAL data, this section examines the buffering process through a practical transaction interleaving scenario.

 12.4.1.1.
 Setup: Target Relations

-The scenario utilizes two tables, tbl_a and tbl_b, both configured with a Primary Key as the default REPLICA IDENTITY.
+The scenario utilizes two tables, tbl_a and tbl_b.
+Both use a Primary Key as the default REPLICA IDENTITY.

 CREATE TABLE tbl_a (id int PRIMARY KEY, name text, data int);